Technology in the Classroom

 • Test prior knowledge of a topic.

-• Have a poll on a topic.
+• Canvas opinions on a debate topic.

 • Vote on student presentations, debates etc.